-Level of Support: Federal, Tribal, State, Service Model, & Community
+Level of Support: Federal, Tribal, State and Community

-Name of Resource Good Practice Guidance for Clinical Psychologists when Assessing Parents with Learning Disabilities / Manual Author / Year / Country Baum.
-S., Gray, G. & Stevens, S. / 2011 / UK Description This document is aimed at providing guidance and direction specifically clinical psychologists when assessing parents with intellectual disabiliti However, Section 1 is a very good review of literature (up to 2010) on and parenting with learning disabilities: experiences of parents with leadisabilities and factors that influence parenting abilities, effects on child having parents with learning disabilities, parent training and interventi services for families, rewards of parenthood, and removal of children.
-End with 'Key Point's which are concise summaries.
-Figure 1 (pg 22) is McGaw's Parenting Skills Model (PSM), which describes the predictors parenting skill and how these interact.
-Finally, authors summarize fact may affect parenting outside of the parent's learning disabilities (pg 32 stating that 'a person's ability to care for a child can be affected by a nof different factors other than, or in addition to, learning difficulties'.
-T factors include: childhood experience (of the parent), physical and psychological factors, co-parenting partner, number and characteristics child(ren), informal support network, formal support network, ability of parent(s) to work with professionals, and previous experience of childreling removed. es. parents arning dren of ons, Sections of ors that 2-34), number he s of Link
+Name of Resource Good Practice Guidance for Clinical Psychologists when Assessing Parents with Learning Disabilities Author / Year / Country Baum.
+S., Gray, G. & Stevens, S. / 2011 / UK Description This document provides guidance and direction specifically for clinical psychologists when assessing parent with learning disabilities (intellectual disabilities).
+However, Section 1 is a very good review of literature (to 2010) on parents and parenting with learning disabilities: experiences of parents with learning disabilities and factors that influence parenting abilities, effects on children of having parents with learning disabilities, parent training and interventions, services for families, rewards of parenthood, and removal of children.
+All sections end with "Key Point's" which are concise summaries.
+In addition, Figure 1, pg22, is McGaw's Parenting Skills Model (PSM), which describes the predictors of parenting skill and how these interact.
+Finally, authors summarize factors that may affect parenting outside of the parent's learning disabilities (pg32-34), including childhood experience (of the parent), physical and psychological factors, co-parenting partner, number and characteristics of child(ren), informal support network (extended family, peers), formal support network, ability of parent(s) to work with professionals, and previous experience of children being removed.
+LINK

-Name of Resource Navigating the System: Addressing the Overrepresentation of Parents with Disabilities in CPS / Online learning module Author / Year / Country Center for Advanced Studies on Child Welfare (CASCW) / 2021 / US Description A learning module created for child welfare professionals.
+Name of Resource Navigating the System: Addressing the Overrepresentation of Parents with Disabilities in CPS 70 Author / Year / Country Center for Advanced Studies on Child Welfare (CASCW) / 2021 / US Description A learning module created for child welfare professionals.
 The first part covers background, parent experiences, statistics and current research on the overrepresentation of parents with different types of disabilities at various points in the child welfare system.
-However, in the "Voices from the Field" sections (min 22:52) practitioners and researchers are recorded talking directly about ways to best serve parents with disabilities, including addressing biases, training gaps, engagement strategies, etc. Sections topics include Addressing bias and Discrimination, Screening and Identification of Disability, Policy and Systemic Barriers, Successful Service Provision, and Workforce Training.
-Link
+However, in the "Voices from the Field" sections (min 22:52) LINK

-Name of Resource Practice Notes: Parent-Centered Planning for Parents with Disabilities / Online learning module ] Author / Year / Country Center for Advanced Studies in Child Welfare / 2020 / US Description This brief discusses the parent-centered planning model to help parents with disabilities plan for parenting.
-The brief is written for Child Welfare arena, but the model is applicable to all services that assist parents and parents with disabilities.
-The parent-centered planning model puts the parents' desires and goals as the focus of planning and decision-making, shifting focus away from parents' weaknesses and needs.
+Name of Resource Practice Notes: Parent-Centered Planning for Parents with Disabilities Author / Year / Country Center for Advanced Studies in Child Welfare / 2020 / US

+Description This brief discusses the parent-centered planning model to help parents with disabilities plan for parenting.
+The brief is written for Child Welfare, but the model is applicable to all services that assist parents and parents with disabilities.
+The parent-centered planning model makes the parent the 'expert' by allowing them to take a lead role in planning and puts the parents' desires and goals as the focus of planning and decision-making, shifting focus away from parents' weaknesses and needs.
 Parents supporters (family members, friends, neighbors, clergy, coworkers, and others) are invited to participate.
-Model also makes the parent the 'expert' by allowing them to take a lead role in planning.
-Parent-centered planning model implemented with each parent(s) by a trained facilitator to create the parenting plan. ) Link
+LINK

-Name of Resource Disability and Child Welfare Episode 1: Parent-Centered Planning for Parents with Disabilities / Brief Author / Year / Country Center for Advanced Studies in Child Welfare (CASCW) - CASCW Core Series Podcasts / 2021 / US Description In this episode Dr. Liz Lightfoot, interviews Dr. Sharyn DeZelar about the parent-centered planning model and its benefit to parents with disabilities involved in child welfare.
-Link
+Name of Resource Disability and Child Welfare Episode 1: Parent-Centered Planning for Parents with Disabilities 1 Author / Year / Country Center for Advanced Studies in Child Welfare (CASCW) - CASCW Core Series 2021 / US Podcasts / In this episode Dr. Liz Lightfoot, interviews Dr. Sharyn DeZelar about the parent-centered planning model and its benefit to parents with disabilities involved in child welfare.
+LINK